 She took me by streams of fresh running water that you could drink from the rocks.
 You see, the mountains had found a way to sustain.
 I found it funny that it takes a disruption to humans way of living for us to pay attention to the earth and make a change.
 3 years with no rain and there is fresh running water in the mountains but no system to collect and distribute.
 The lack of respect for nature and taking for granted what is all around was abundantly clear.

 We stood next to trees that made me feel like an ant and stood on top of cliff’s that made me feel as if I ruled it all.
 We shared about our relationships, our families, our successes, our failures.
 We ended our time together picking some passion fruit at her house as she showed me the pride she had in her garden.
 Then she dropped me off at one of the local wineries to have breakfast and walk around.
 I continued to soak in my last day and reflected as I walk the vineyard allowing nature to be my date.
-After allowing myself to wander for a bit, I jumped in an uber and went down to the waterfront to board a boat and head over to Robben island.
+After allowing myself to wander for a bit, I jumped in an uber and went down to the waterfront to board a boat and head over to Robben Island.

-I met Cheryl, the stage manager from the show I was working on and we boarded what was known as a very choppy boat ride over to Robben Island (meaning Island of Seals).
+I met Cheryl, the stage manager from the show I was working on and we boarded what was known as a very choppy boat ride over to Robben Island (meaning the Island of Seals).
 This is where Nelson Mandela and countless freedom fighters were detained and tortured during the time of apartheid.
 People had warned me that the boat ride was rough and the experience was rougher.
-Sad, heartbreaking, anger inducing.
+Sad, heartbreaking, anger-inducing.
 I was prepared but open to having my own experience.

 “No one is born hating another person because of the color of his skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite.”

 We met a gentleman who led us through the tour of the actual prison.
-He was 22 when he was arrested, charged with sabotage and brought to Robben island.
+He was 22 when he was arrested, charged with sabotage and brought to Robben Island.
 7 years imprisoned.
-Given no shoes, less food than the coloured prisoners, beaten, tortured.
+Given no shoes, less food than the colored prisoners, beaten, tortured.
 He was an activist and part of the South African Liberal Students Association working to fight the injustice of Apartheid.
 He served time with President Mandela, told us stories of his courage and light.
-His body will never be the same, his sight diminishing from harsh work conditions in the sun, but he chooses to live on Robben island, to tell his story every day.
+His body will never be the same, his sight diminishing from harsh work conditions in the sun, but he chooses to live on Robben Island, to tell his story every day.
 He said: “even after everything that I went through, I harbor no resentment.
 I chose love.”

 In yoga, we study Ahimsa (non-violence).
 It is one of the “10 commandments” of yoga.
 Yes, that can mean physical violence, but what I experienced that day was an atmosphere of ahimsa in a place where violence once reigned supreme.
 The polarity of the two was both un-imaginable and real.

 Sitting next to my co-worker on the ride back (who is white), we spoke about how she felt.
-The word that came to mind for her was shame.
+The word that came to mind for her was one of shame.
 Mine was one of pride.
-I usually would try to lighten the load for my friend and ease her pain but instead I allowed her to sit with it, knowing that the tension of the two conflicting emotions is what would ultimately breed peace.
+I usually would try to lighten the load for my friend and ease her pain but instead, I allowed her to sit with it, knowing that the tension of the two conflicting emotions is what would ultimately breed peace.

 Landing back on dry land I received this text after our hike that morning:

 “ Viva to black women being the change that is required for us to enjoy our beautiful world.
 The pleasure was all mine spending time with you.
-I had an absolute fun time with my black like minded sister!!!”
+I had an absolute fun time with my black like-minded sister!!!”